-Click Here to upgrade to Unlimited Pages and Expanded Features contacted immediately upon the death of a member who is umber (%K+number) is required and can be found on the annual number is toll free and is 1-866-522-2122 and it is also shown
+Veterans Affairs Canada (VAC) should be contacted immediately upon the death of a member who is receiving a disability pension.
+His/her Client number ("K" number) is required and can be found on the annual statement or the Client Card.
+VAC's telephone number is toll free and is 1-866-522-2122 and it is also shown on the pensioner's Client Card.
+VAC will supply you with all the necessary forms and will help the spouse complete them if required.
+VAC pensions are not taxable.